Heat exchange is a notable element of life. Every living thing is continually either losing or absorbing energy from the world around it.

 I will need to test this next time I go out birding, but in the past, when I come upon a dry Anhinga, it will take off much faster than a wet one.
 By this, I mean that it will flee from me when I am farther away when compared to wet birds.

-This is all my opinion and speculation based on what I’ve seen while photographing and watching these animals. personally think they do become wet as an adaptation to be better underwater hunters.
+This is all my opinion and speculation based on what I’ve seen while photographing and watching these animals.
+I personally think they do become wet as an adaptation to be better underwater hunters.

 Yes, they use their uropygial gland and oil while preening for some waterproofing, but it isn’t the same as in other birds.
 The feather’s structure of barbs and dark coloration allow these birds to dry off fast and efficiently.